- June 18, 2018

 Watch out for some very important terms on the ingredients list.
 Fluoride, for example, is now considered vital and brushing with a toothpaste containing it twice a day is a basic element of dental hygiene.
 Fluoride has been proven to be highly effective for fighting cavities.
 Different kinds of toothpaste contain different levels, and your dentist may recommend that you use one with a higher concentration if you are more susceptible to tooth decay.

 For a gentler approach, choose a toothpaste containing baking soda – known for its cleaning and abrasive qualities.
-This gives you a lovely, clean feeling in your mouth without the harsher chemicals that some toothpastes contain.
-Other ingredients commonly found in toothpastes include detergents that help the toothpaste to foam and reach all parts of your mouth and abrasives, that help remove plaque and food debris from your teeth.
+This gives you a lovely, clean feeling in your mouth without the harsher chemicals that some toothpaste contains.
+Other ingredients commonly found in toothpaste include detergents that help the toothpaste to foam and reach all parts of your mouth and abrasives, that help remove plaque and food debris from your teeth.
 Then, there are different flavours – you may need to try several different brands before finding your favourite.

 To whiten or not to whiten…